+The base of this dish is thick yoghurt.
 If you are not keen to drain your own yoghurt there are a couple of alternatives.
 Buy a thick Greek yoghurt – it is not the same but it will be fine.
-Also if you are lucky enough to have an Indian grocer near you, they may have some real Indian yoghurt.
-I use Desi brand.
-It is rich and creamy and will be wonderful to use.
+Also if you are lucky enough to have an Indian grocer near you, they will have Indian yoghurt which is also thicker than normal.

 You can get rose petals from a number of places.
-If you grow roses and they have no pesticides on them, you can use fragrant red rose petals, cut into small pieces.
+If you grow fragrant roses and they have do not have pesticides on them, you can use red rose petals cut into small pieces.
 Use a scissors.
-Asian/Chinese shops have small rose buds that you can make tea from, looking like this:
+Asian/Chinese shops have small rose buds that you can make tea from.

 Failing all of that, use a little rosewater.

 Thick Thick Yoghurt with Rose Petals and Fruit

 Prep time: 10 mins if thick thick yoghurt is on hand

 Cooking time: 0 mins

 Serves: 4 people, depending how you use it

 Mix the sugar through the yoghurt, ensuring it dissolves into the yoghurt.
 The amount will depend on the sourness of the yoghurt, but you don’t want it to be too sweet.